Augustus W. Corliss: Personal life

 In 1878, Corliss married Eliza Crawford Cunningham in Phoenix, Arizona.
 They had two children: Robert Cunningham (born 1879) and Margaret Haynes (1881).
 After twelve years of marriage, Eliza died on January 11, 1890.
 She was buried in Fort McPherson National Cemetery in Maxwell, Nebraska.
 Corliss remarried, to Frances.

 He was a member of the General Society of Colonial Wars, of the Sons of the American Revolution, of the Society of the War of 1812, of the Military Order of the Loyal Legion of the United States, of the Society of the Army of Santiago de Cuba and of the Society of Foreign Wars.

 Death

-Corliss died in Denver on September 4, 1908.
+Corliss died in Denver, Colorado, in 1908, aged 71.
 His second wife survived him and was interred alongside him at Fairmount Cemetery in Denver upon her death.

 Legacy

 The life of Corliss and his family between 1869 and 1898 is documented in Denver Public Library's Augustus W. Corliss and Family Papers.
 It contains three handwritten diaries, plus an additional fifteen loose pages, which were kept by Corliss during his military service.